pingcap/docs-cn/tiup/tiup-overview.md

 > **Note:**
 >
 > - The number of available components will continue to grow.
-To check the latest supported components, execute the `tiup list --refresh` command.
+To check the latest supported components, execute the `tiup list` command.
 > - The list of available versions of components will also continue to grow.
-To check the latest supported component versions, execute the `tiup list <component> --refresh` command.
+To check the latest supported component versions, execute the `tiup list <component>` command.

 TiUP commands are implemented in TiUP's internal code and used for package management operations, while TiUP components are independent component packages installed by TiUP commands.